 European and American culture still tends to nudge school graduates in the direction of University.
-For many, University is the logical next step after school and it is an interesting place that opens up many opportunities.
-Students come from all over the place, are of different ages and levels of experience and have interests from communications to construction to chemistry, universities are very diverse — and that makes them interesting places to be.
+For many, University is the logical next step after school.
+It’s an interesting place that opens up many opportunities.
+Students come from all over the place, are of different ages and levels of experience and have interests from communications to construction to chemistry.
+Universities are very diverse.
+That makes them interesting places to be.

 Learning from experts in the field, University study also broadens your intellectual horizons.
 It builds on your practical skills and provides you with research skills that will last a lifetime.
 At the same time, social clubs, student unions, sporting and academic teams and events, you have the opportunity to meet and work with like-minded people.

-However, it is well understood that University doesn’t work for everyone and there are many reasons why a student might not progress to University.
+However, it is well understood that University doesn’t work for everyone.
+There are many reasons why a student might not progress to University.
 Despite the stigma associated with not having a university degree, and the statistics showing huge earning gaps between school and university graduates, there are some solid alternatives which do not require a degree.

 It is important to recognise that university shouldn’t be about “finding yourself”.
-The financial burdens of going to university without a final goal can be enormous and there are other ways you can have a successful career without going to university.
+The financial burdens of going to university without a final goal can be enormous.
+There are other ways you can have a successful career without going to university.

 Learn a trade or a vocation:

 Learning a trade or going to a vocational school can be an exciting alternative to an academic degree, particularly if you like working with your hands.
 There are plenty of professions where the average salary is far higher than that of other professions.
 Plumbers, electricians, welders, masons, locksmiths, etc.

 A great thing about learning a trade or vocation is that you can already start earning money as an apprentice whilst you are still at school.
 Apprenticeships are also a great way of building links that can lead to a career with that company once you have graduated.